Sila Nerangalil Sila Manithargal (1977 film): Production

 Sila Nerangalil Sila Manithargal is based on the novel of the same name, by Jayakanthan which was a detailed version of his short story Agnipravesam.
 A. Bhimsingh decided to adapt the novel into a feature film.
 Jayakanthan wrote the screenplay for the film discarding the traditional commercial elements.
 R. Muthuraman and J. Jayalalithaa initially gave their dates to act in the film, but Jayakanthan wanted Lakshmi and Srikanth.
-Since the film took considerable days of time to complete, Lakshmi did not cooperate during the time and she did not dub entirely for the film; instead another actress who appeared as an Anglo-Indian woman in the film had dubbed her voice.
+According to historian G. Dhananjayan, since the film took considerable time to complete, Lakshmi did not cooperate during the time and she did not dub entirely for the film; another actress who appeared in the film had dubbed for her instead.

 Soundtrack

 The soundtrack was composed by M. S. Viswanathan.
 There are only two songs in the film: "Veru Idam Thedi" and "Kandathai Sollugiren Ungal".

 Release and reception

 Sila Nerangalil Sila Manithargal was released on 1 April 1977.
 In a review dated 17 April 1977, Ananda Vikatan was positive towards the film, particularly Lakshmi's performance.
-Kanthan of Kalki lauded Lakshmi's performance, the relatively less use of dialogues compared to other Tamil films, the absence of unnecessary sets, Vittal Rao's cinematography and Jayakanthan's dialogues.
+The critic also called the film an example of adapting a novel beautifully without changing its essence.
+Kanthan of Kalki lauded the faithfulness to the novel, Lakshmi's performance, the relatively less use of dialogues compared to other Tamil films, the absence of unnecessary sets, Vittal Rao's cinematography and Jayakanthan's dialogues.
 The film became a commercial success, running for over 100 days in theatres.
-At the 24th National Film Awards, Lakshmi won the National Film Award for Best Actress, the film's only win at the ceremony.
+At the 24th National Film Awards, Lakshmi won the National Film Award for Best Actress in a Leading Role, the film's only win at the ceremony.